 The contributions of volunteers are essential to us achieving our mission.
 Each year, our Chapter participates in numerous fundraising, awareness and information-based opportunities throughout the state.
 These activities create a multitude of tasks with which volunteers can easily assist, including administrative work and mailings, helping at various events and with patient services.

 Would you like to host an event to benefit The North Carolina Chapter?
-Please contact Events Manager Dileep Dadlani by email here or at 877-568-4347.
+Please contact Special Events Manager Dileep Dadlani by email here or at 877-568-4347.

 The ALS Tributes program is an opportunity for people to honor those affected by ALS, their families and caregivers and raise funds for The ALS Association.
 An ALS Tributes Fund includes a page honoring an individual with their story, photos, updates on the Fund and a guest book with notes of encouragement from supporters.
 For more information about Tribute Pages, click here.